-5 Level-1 Initial Channel Assessment
+8 Level-1 Initial Channel Analysis

 The purpose of this SOP is to demonstrate the workflow of fluvial geomorphology (fluvgeo) rapid watershed assessment in ArcGIS Pro.
 This approach uses a suite of planning analysis tools to rapidly assess and identify sediment sources, pathways, and sinks for watershed analysis.
 Level 1 is to extract basic channel dimensions.
 This stage develops terrain, defines the stream reach, creates cross sections and identifies features along the reach.
 The output is a report of the dimensions for each cross section on a reach.